akabanov/domain-sonar/docs/initial-specs.md

 ## App Layout

 Clean, utilitarian, minimalistic, single-column responsive layout.
-App icon and name in the app bar: "Taken Domain Sonar" SEO-optimized app description at the top (dense version from this readme).
+App icon and name in the app bar: "Domain Sonar" SEO-optimized app description at the top (dense version from this readme).
 Static helper text: "Struggling to come up with a name?
 Try these generators:," with links referencing the [Random name generators](#random-name-generators) section below.
 Prominent, centered input field for the base name (e.g., `birdcorner`).